Skip to content

 • Dapr Integration (Coming Soon): Building distributed microservices using the Dapr framework for service invocation and state management.

-• Custom Domains (Coming Soon): Mapping your own branded URLs and SSL certificates to your Java apps.
+• Custom Domains: Map your own branded URLs and TLS certificates to your Java apps.

 4. Security and Identity